 Measurement setup

-Simulations were used to perform the measurements, in MATLAB Simulink environment, but the introduced method can be used with real measurements as well.
-To model the dynamics and the friction effect the Simscape Toolbox was applied.
+Simulations were used to perform the measurements in a MATLAB Simulink environment, but the proposed method could also be used with real measurements.
+To model the dynamics and the friction effect, the Simscape Toolbox was applied.

-In the current state of the work, the control of the manipulator was performed by computing the torques automatically by the simulation.

-The measurements of the torques were always corrupted with independent zero-mean Gaussian noise.
-Measurements were done with the same, and with different variances for the specific joints.

-The joint torques were corrupted with independent zero-mean Gaussian noise, where each joint had different variances.
-The joint angles could be corrupted with noise as well, but it is negligible compared to the noise of torque measurements [9].
+At this stage, control of the manipulator was performed by computing the torques automatically using the simulation; however, the torque measurements were always corrupted with independent zero-mean Gaussian noise.
+The measurements were repeated with different variances for the specific joints, but the joint torques were corrupted with independent zero-mean Gaussian noise when each joint had different variances.
+The joint angles were also corrupted with noise, but this was negligible compared with the noise of the torque measurements [9].

 Identification Process

-Determination of independent variables
+Determination of the independent variables

-The dynamics of the manipulator can be written in a linear-in-parameters form, according to (2) and (9).
-But to use it during the identification, some changes have to be applied because of the parameter vector described in (3).
+According to (2) and (9), the dynamics of the manipulator can be written in a linear-in-parameters form, but to use it during the identification process, some changes have to be applied because of the parameter vector described in (3).

-With these parameter vector, the column-rank of the regression matrix Φ will not be maximal.
-Thus, there exist not identifiable or not independently identifiable parameters as well.
+With these parameter vectors, the column-rank of the regression matrix Φ will not be maximal.
+This means that unidentifiable or parameters that are not independently identifiable also exist.

-Three parameter type can be defined [12]:
+Three parameter types can be defined [12]:

-If the i-th column of Φ is a null vector, then the i-th parameter is unidentifiable, it does not affect dynamics.
-In this case, this parameter and the i-th column of Φ can be dropped out.
+If the i-th column of Φ is a null vector, then the i-th parameter is unidentifiable and the dynamics are unaffected.
+In this case, this parameter and the i-th column of Φ can be removed.

 If the i-th column of Φ is not null and can be expressed as a linear combination of the other columns, then the i-th parameter can be identified only in a linear combination with other parameters.